 Here are some tips for how to use daily affirmations for kids:

-• Have your child pick 2-3 affirmations to work with for a week.
+- Have your child pick 2-3 affirmations to work with for a week.
 When they get to choose, they’re more likely to enjoy the practice.
-Print these 27 Daily Affirmations to start your daily practice.
+Print these 27 Daily Affirmations to start your daily routine.

 This article does a fantastic job explaining how to use positive affirmations with kids.